 The company verifies the quality and cleanliness of listings and helps property owners with bookings, cleaning and guest service for a flat 10% fee.

 Also in the rental management space is Vacasa, which also offers tech and guest service support, in addition to contactless entry via smart locks, an interior design team, and a hot tub installation/upkeep service.

-Interest in vacation property manager "Pacaso" is exploding (up 163% in two years).
+Interest in vacation property manager "Pacaso" is exploding (up 312% in 5 years).